How CloudFront Delivers Content

 your URLs.
 For example, if CloudFront returns

-distribution, the URL for logo.jpg in your Amazon S3 bucket (or in the root directory on an HTTP server)
+for your distribution, the URL for logo.jpg in your Amazon S3 bucket (or in the root directory on

 Optionally, you can configure your origin server to add headers to the files; the headers indicate how long you want the files to stay in the cache in CloudFront edge locations.
 By default, each object stays in an edge location for 24 hours before it expires.
 The minimum expiration time is 0 seconds; there isn't a maximum expiration time limit.
 For more information, see Specifying How Long Objects Stay in a CloudFront Edge Cache (Expiration).